varunpande/varunpande.github.io/intro/notebooks/DM/NBC/README.md

 - Derive Top 10 words that predicts positive and negative class P[Positive| word]
 - Using the test dataset, Use the optimal hyperparameters you found in the step e, and use it to calculate the final accuracy.
 - Use five fold cross validation for final accuracy.

+** unzip the Data folder at same level as the notebook